SMS Luise: Second deployment abroad

+Luise arrived in Port Louise, Mauritius, on 9 August, and reached Madagascar soon thereafter.
 Anti-European sentiment was strong among the island's population in the context of French colonial ambitions, and they refused to recognize the German ambassador.
-Luise stopped in the main port at Tamatave, where Luise's captain and five officers met with Prime Minister Rainilaiarivony on 16 August.
-Negotiations were not possible with the government as a result of the approach of a very strong storm that forced Luise to leave the island immediately.
-She proceeded on to Simonstown to replenish her stock of coal before continuing on to Wilhelmshaven, where she arrived on 9 November and was decommissioned on 20 November.
+Luise stopped in the main port at Tamatave, where Schering and five officers met with Prime Minister Rainilaiarivony on 16 August.
+Further negotiations were not possible with the government as a result of the approach of a very strong storm that forced Luise to leave the island immediately.
+She proceeded on to Simonstown to replenish her stock of coal before continuing.
+Two more stops, in the Cape Verde Islands and at Plymouth, saw additional coal taken on.
+She finally arrived in Wilhelmshaven on 9 November and after the crew completed work to deactivate the ship, she was decommissioned on 20 November.
+Over the course of her cruise abroad, Luise had repeatedly conducted experiments with her torpedoes.
+The crew routinely found them difficult to operate effectively, and subject to frequent failures of their delicate internal components, such as gyroscopes.